Lexpedite/blawx/blawx/util/README.md

 Note that the developer tools are buggy.
 You will frequently need to refresh in order to get the workspace generator to display the blocks correctly.
-Also, the workspace generator is not used to generate Blawx's workspace, or toolbox, because the workspace is always blank to start, and the toolbox includes nested and customzied drawers, neither of which can be built inside BDT.
+Also, the workspace generator is not used to generate Blawx's workspace, or toolbox, because the workspace is always blank to start, and the toolbox includes nested and customized drawers, neither of which can be built inside BDT.

+## LDAP.pl

+LDAP.pl is a more complicated version of the defeasibility library that is provided for reference when we eventually upgrade ldap.py.